Basic Rules

 Anyone who looks at you while performing a check of any kind gains 1 auto failure.

-You gain 1d10 on any checks you perform while stationary.
+You gain 1d10 on any checks you perform while stationary and seated.

 If you use cybenetic implants involving vision they do not function.